School Board Policy 504 -

-The purpose of this policy is to enhance the education of students by establishing expectations of dress and grooming that are related to educational goals and community standards.
+The purpose of this policy is to enhance the education of students by establishing expectations of dress and grooming that are related to educational goals.

 II.
 General Statement of Policy

-It is the policy of this school district to encourage students to be dressed appropriately for school activities and in keeping with community standards.
+A. The policy of this school district is to encourage students to be dressed appropriately for school activities.
 This is a joint responsibility of the student and the student’s parent(s) or guardian(s).

-Hats/caps are not allowed to be worn in the building except with the approval of the building principal (e.g. student undergoing chemotherapy; medical situations or items worn on the head as a recognized religious practice.)
+6. Head covering, or item that conceals a student's identity are not allowed to be worn in the building except with the approval of the building principal (e.g. student undergoing chemotherapy; medical situations, or student's religious practice or belief.)

-It is not the intention of this policy to abridge the rights of students to express political, religious, philosophical, or similar opinions by wearing apparel on which such messages are stated.
+D. It is not the intention of this policy to abridge the rights of students to express political, religious, philosophical, or similar opinions by wearing apparel on which such messages are stated.
 Such messages are acceptable as long as they are not racist, sexist, lewd, vulgar, obscene, defamatory or profane, or do not advocate violence or harassment against others.
-Specifically, but not exclusively, wearing or displaying the Confederate flag, a swastika, and KKK signs are prohibited on school property or at school-sponsored events.
+Specifically, but not exclusively, wearing or displaying the Confederate flag, a swastika, and KKK signs are prohibited on school property or while attending school district activities.

 U. S. Const., amend.
 I